How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Spin-coherent-state measurement and the manifold

 Section \ref{isomeasure} introduces the nonadaptive continuous isotropic measurement, the semisimple unraveling, and the Kraus-operator distribution.
 Section~\ref{KrausDist} translates the sample paths of the Kraus-operator distribution into a diffusion equation with generator we call the isotropic measurement Laplacian.
 Section~\ref{CD} introduces the Cartan decomposition (of type-IV symmetric spaces) and applies it to analyze the details of the isotropic-measurement diffusion of the Kraus-operator distribution.
 Section~\ref{CW} discusses the Cartan decomposition in the more general context of the Cartan-Weyl basis.
 Section~\ref{visualization} provides a visualization of the Kraus-operator geometry of $\SL(2,\C)$ by restricting to $\SL(2,\R)$.
 Section~\ref{POVMdist} marginalizes the Kraus-operator distribution to the distribution function of the POVM and derives the Fokker-Planck equation satisfied by the {POVM}.
 Section~\ref{SDE} revisits the Cartan decomposition to derive an equivalent description of the continuous isotropic measurement in terms of SDEs.
 The entire section is, at least nominally, aimed at section~\ref{RevealAll}, which finally analyzes in detail, in a bit of an anti-climax, how the continuous isotropic measurement collapses exponentially to the SCS~\hbox{POVM}.
 The most significant point of this main result is that this ``collapse'' of the continuous isotropic measurement to the SCS~POVM has three distinct qualities: it is representation independent, it is without regard to any state, and it is not von Neumann with a fundamental collapse~time.

 The central players of this section are the compact Lie group $\SU(2)$ and its complexification $\SL(2,\C)$.
-Their Lie algebras, spanned by the familiar ``spin-observables,'' are $\su(2)=\mathrm{span}\left\{-iJ_\mu=-i\sigma_\mu/2\right\}$ and $\sl(2,\C)=\su(2)\oplus i\su(2)$.
+Their Lie algebras, spanned by the familiar ``spin observables,'' are

 While the matrix representations of these groups and algebras are familiar to many physicists and quantum information scientists, what is less familiar are their analytic and geometric aspects, specifically their right-invariant differentiation and Haar-invariant integration.
 By virtue of doing the appropriate calculations, the representation-independent, geometric nature of the results becomes apparent.